cerc-io/ts-nitro/README.md

   * Refresh the app for enabling logs

-  * Call method `tsNitro.setupClient('erin')`
+  * Call method `nitro.setupClient('erin')`

   * Wait for `New peer found` log in console

-  * Call method `tsNitro.directFund` with address of client Alice and check logs
+  * Call method `nitro.directFund` with address of client Alice and check logs

     ```
-    tsNitro.directFund('0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE')
+    nitro.directFund('0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE')
     ```

     Final expected log